VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/funcprog.md

 In other words, as a more accessible member of the functional languages family, it will teach you *concepts* that imperative languages would never teach.

 I would argue the same about Rust.
 It is a steep curve, especially in the middle, and especially for certain problems.
-But it is still worth it. <a class="ptr">(1)</a>
+But it is still worth it. <footnote>Similar to functional languages, sometimes the only solution is <i>completely rethink your approach to your problem</i>.
+Learning when this is the case, and what to do about it, is the difference between an intermediate and a skilled Rust programmer.</footnote>

 [Rust](https://www.rust-lang.org/) is an imperative programming language originally developed at Mozilla Research.
 The idea behind Rust was to take the concepts of functional languages -- laziness, type theory, etc. -- and make them accessible in an imperative language as a replacement for C or C++.